Mahan-class destroyer: Ships in class

+Note Cassin and Downes in this table have two different builders, keel laying dates, and launch dates.
+Both ships were severely damaged at Pearl Harbor with their hulls damaged beyond repair.
+Their machinery, however, was nearly intact, and this was shipped to Mare Island Naval Shipyard to be installed in two new-built hulls.
+The original hulls were scrapped in Pearl Harbor, but the new-built hulls retained the same names and hull numbers as the original ships.Dunlap and Fanning are sometimes considered the Dunlap class (see above).

 Service history

 Mahan

 USS Mahan was commissioned on the east coast in September 1936 and served in the Atlantic area until July 1937.
 She sailed to the Southern California coast for fleet training before moving on to Pearl Harbor.
 At sea when the Japanese attacked Pearl Harbor on 7 December 1941, Mahan participated in the initial post-attack efforts in search of the strike force.
 The ship joined Task Force 17 in February 1942, which conducted raids on several atolls in the Marshall and Gilbert Islands.
 Late in March, she returned to Pearl Harbor and proceeded to the west coast for overhaul.
 By August 1942, Mahan was back operating out of Pearl Harbor.